Afghanistan travel advice

 Forced marriages

-Forced marriage affecting foreigners occur.
+Forced marriage, involving foreigners occur.
 It sometimes occurs without the affected person’s prior knowledge or consent.

 General information and advice about forced marriage